dataverse-os/dapp-examples/README.md

 and `profile` with locate in `./base/models`.
 It demonstrates the process of creating, loading, monetizing, and unlocking a post by using Dataverse hooks.

-### 2.with-toolkits
+### 2.with-fs

-This example adds some commonly used [dweb-toolkit](https://github.com/dataverse-os/dweb-toolkits) on top of the base.
-In this example, the models will be diverse and varied.
+This example adds some commonly used file-system calls on top of the base.

-In this example, each toolkit has its own models.
-In addition to the `post` and `profile` models in the base, you can find different toolkit models in the `./with-toolkits/models/toolkits` folder.
+It demonstrates more process of handling file/folder and data-token/data-union by using Dataverse hooks.

+### 3.with-rainbowkit

+This example adds rainbowkit on top of the base.

+### 4.social-network

+This example shows how to build a basic Dataverse dapp of social-network.
+It demonstrates actions like posting, commenting, liking, etc.

 ## Run